jrkwon/CarND-Path-Planning-Project/README.md

 ## Introduction

-The project goal is to design a path planner that is able to create smooth and safe paths for the ego car to follow along a three lane highway with other cars.
-The path planner must keep inside its lane as the ego car does not exceed the maximum speed, does not collide other cars and is able to change lanes smoothly to pass slower traffic without having jerks or sudden acceleration/braking.
+The project goal is to design a path planner that can create smooth and safe paths for the ego car to follow along a three-lane highway with other cars.
+The path planner must keep inside its lane as the ego car does not exceed the maximum speed, does not collide other cars and can change lanes smoothly to pass slower traffic without having jerks or sudden acceleration/braking.

 ## Implementation